art29/RemotePrinter/README.md

 6) Setup your clients with your own domain
 7) Your server should be ready to go !
 Restart the server and you can test a client !

+## Use
+**Right now these are the implemented actions :**

+* Get User ID
+* Ask for percentage of the print
+* Time left on a print
+* Temperature of the printer
+* Extrude an amount of filament (Ex : "Extrude 50 millimeters")
+* Heat Up the printer (Ex : "Change temperature to 200")
+* Cool off the printer (Ex : "Change temperature to zero")
+* Home axes (Ex : "Home axes", "Home X axis", "Home X and Z axes")

+## Update ideas

+* Actually have a cool off action ?
+* Be able to see the webcam on a phone or Nest Home Hub for example ?
+(IDK if it's possible)
+* Set a reminder when the print will be done ?
+* Cancel a print (I don't want to be able to select a print from voice for security measures, someone should always be there to check the print at the beginning)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.